 Physical preparation is essential.
 You will trek on terrain with plenty of ascents and descents, often on steep and narrow trails.

-Please note that on our special Anzac Day departure the trek will attend the ANZAC Day Dawn Service at Momana War Cemetery on the morning of Day 2 or the morning of Day 10.
-Due to the high volume of trekkers on the Kokoda Track at this time, exact overnight locations and itinerary cannot be guaranteed and flexibility is required.
+Please note that on our special Anzac Day departure, there may be amendments to our itinerary.
+Due to high volume of trekkers on the Kokoda Track at this time, exact overnight locations and itinerary cannot be guaranteed and flexibility is required.